It’s no secret that online scams are on the rise. A record high of people is being

-I was lucky enough they were not after my Apple ID but rather my Social Security Number.
+I was lucky enough that they were not after my Apple ID but rather my Social Security Number.
 As soon as I entered my Apple ID, I was told my account was locked, then they took me to another page requesting my personal info.

 Have you ever been scammed?
 Were you in situations where you almost got scammed?
 Share your story with us.

 If this article was helpful, then please share and/or recommend it to your friends so they can benefit from it too.